By the end of this section, you will be able to:

 Hypnosis is a state of extreme self-focus and attention in which minimal attention is given to external stimuli.
 In the therapeutic setting, a clinician may use relaxation and suggestion in an attempt to alter the thoughts and perceptions of a patient.
 Hypnosis has also been used to draw out information believed to be buried deeply in someone’s memory.
 For individuals who are especially open to the power of suggestion, hypnosis can prove to be a very effective technique, and brain imaging studies have demonstrated that hypnotic states are associated with global changes in brain functioning (Del Casale et al., 2012; Guldenmund, Vanhaudenhuyse, Boly, Laureys, & Soddu, 2012).

-Historically, hypnosis has been viewed with some suspicion because of its portrayal in popular media and entertainment ([link]).
+Historically, hypnosis has been viewed with some suspicion because of its portrayal in popular media and entertainment (figure below).
 Therefore, it is important to make a distinction between hypnosis as an empirically based therapeutic approach versus as a form of entertainment.
 Contrary to popular belief, individuals undergoing hypnosis usually have clear memories of the hypnotic experience and are in control of their own behaviors.
 While hypnosis may be useful in enhancing memory or a skill, such enhancements are very modest in nature (Raz, 2011).

 How exactly does a hypnotist bring a participant to a state of hypnosis?
 While there are variations, there are four parts that appear consistent in bringing people into the state of suggestibility associated with hypnosis (National Research Council, 1994).
 These components include:

 - The participant is guided to focus on one thing, such as the hypnotist’s words or a ticking watch.

 - The participant is made comfortable and is directed to be relaxed and sleepy.